rspace-os/api-tutorial/README.md

  * Searching and retrieving files and documents
  * Creating folders and notebooks for organising content.
  * Creating and publishing forms
+ * Sharing RSpace documents
+ * Importing MSWord or OpenOffice documents into RSpace
+ * Scheduled exports of your work.

 ### Getting started
 * Follow the instructions in the [RSpace help documentation](http://www.researchspace.com/help-and-support-resources/rspace-api-introduction/)